applicaster/developer.applicaster.com/book/ui-builder/ios/NavigationStructure.md

 #####ZPRootViewContainerControllerDelegate
 Protocol of root view container that helps to define presentation logic of the `navigation bar` plugin.

-Navigation bar plugin is called this method to present navigation bar view.
+Navigation bar plugin invokes this method to present navigation bar view.

 ```
 @objc func placeNavBarToContainer(navigationBar: UIView,
                                   placementType: ZPNavBarPlacement)
 ```
-__Note__: If `Root` plugin will implement this protocol `ZPRootViewContainerControllerDelegate`. `GARootViewContainerController`  will pass delegation of the presentation `Navigation Bar` view on `Root` plugin, otherwise, container view controller will do it itself.
+__Note__: If `Root` plugin implements `ZPRootViewContainerControllerDelegate`, `GARootViewContainerController` will delegate the presentation of Navigation Bar view to `Root` plugin, otherwise, container view controller will do it.

 ###### Navigation bar sates:
 1. __On Top__ - `Navigation Bar container` placed on top of `root container`.